Last Updated on July 15, 2022 by Michelle Ball

 I often find that parents presume students know not to steal or rob others.
 Parents should not presume anything.

-Parents should sit with their kids and discuss what could happen if they steal or rob in schools.
-They could end up at a continuation school, be expelled, and maybe never return to their home school with their friends.
+Parents should sit with students and discuss what could happen if they steal or rob in schools.
+Students could end up at a continuation school, be expelled, and maybe never return to their home school with their friends.

 Is it really worth taking that cell phone?
 Past wrongs stick with us, regardless of getting caught.